SreeLalith22/Data-Spark-Project/README.md

+For Spark parts, cloudera's centos7 vm is used.
+This vm comes with necessary jar files for hadoop, spark, hive.
 ### Spark Stream with Java
 This repository processes data that includes temperature degrees, humidity percentages, and ping times for sensor data originating from a room.